- 14 Mar 2023

 To begin tracking your prospects:

-- Select Copy embed to copy your preferred tracking tag to your clipboard
+4. Select Copy embed code to copy the tag to your clipboard.

-- Navigate to Google Tag Manager and select the container associated with your website.
+5. Log in to Google Tag Manager, then select the container associated with your website.

-- Create a new tag by navigating to Workspace > Tags, then selecting New.
+6. Navigate to Workspace > Tags, then select New.

-- Select Custom HTML.
-Paste your embed into the text box provided.
+8. Select Custom HTML, the paste the embed code you copied in step 4 into the text box provided.

 You must submit and publish the changes to your Google Tag Manager container to apply Track Your Prospects to your website.